Cardinals' Willson Contreras: Scratched from lineup

-Contreras (hand) was scratched from the Cardinals' lineup ahead of Saturday's game against Miami, Jeff Jones of the Belleville News-Democrat reports.
+Contreras (hand) has been scratched from the Cardinals' lineup Monday, Jeff Jones of the Belleville News-Democrat reports.

-Contreras was originally slated to serve as St. Louis' designated hitter Saturday, but he is evidently still bothered by his left hand after getting hit by a pitch Wednesday against the Padres.
-Alec Burleson will enter the lineup as the replacement DH, and the 31-year-old backstop remains day-to-day.
+Conteras had appeared set to return from a three-game absence with left hand soreness, but evidently he's still not quite ready.
+Consider him day-to-day still for the time being.
+Ivan Herrera will sub in again at catcher.

 More News